|Special thanks to "guest commentator" Bobby J. Copeland for the following narrative and background info on Bob Baker.|

 (Courtesy of Minard Coons)

-Above, a quiet moment for Bob Baker and Apache.
+Above, a quiet moment for Bob Baker and a substitute for his regular mount, Apache.
+Compare the horse in this photo with the image of the real Apache at the top of this page.
 Walt Weed (Bob Baker's son) and ye Old Corral webmaster communicated during December 1999, and Walt confirmed that his dad sold Apache to Montie Montana.
-Compare the horse in this photo with the image at the top of this page.

 Shortly after making his twelfth feature (PHANTOM STAGE), Universal hired Johnny Mack Brown.
 The studio then formed a trio of Brown, Baker and Fuzzy Knight, and their first movie was DESPERATE TRAILS (1939).
 Baker made six features with Brown, but his role was never equal to Brown's.
 In fact, in OKLAHOMA RAIDERS, Baker was killed off about half way through the picture.